 Acquisition in 2013

-Xyratex is a prominent provider of data storage technology, specializing in modular solutions for the enterprise data storage sector and capital equipment for the hard disk drive industry.
-The company offers a range of products, including storage enclosures, integrated application platforms, and high-performance computing data storage systems.
-Xyratex was acquired by Seagate Technology PLC in 2013, enhancing its capabilities within the data storage market.
+Xyratex is a prominent provider of data storage technology, specializing in modular solutions for the enterprise data storage sector as well as capital equipment for the hard disk drive (HDD) industry.
+The company offers a range of products, including storage enclosures, integrated application platforms, and high-performance computing (HPC) data storage systems.
+Xyratex was acquired by Seagate Technology PLC in 2013, enhancing its capabilities and resources within the data storage market.

 Egnyte